artemiscloud/activemq-artemis-operator/docs/quickstart.md

 ```

 Note in particular the [spec.image:](https://github.com/rh-messaging/activemq-artemis-operator/blob/0.3.1/deploy/crds/broker_v1alpha1_activemqartemis_cr.yaml#L8)
 which identifies the container image to use to launch the AMQ Broker.
+Ignore the size as its unused at the moment.

 To deploy the broker we simply execute